jlfati23/design-patterns/README.md

 ![abstarct-factory uml diagram](imgs/abstract-factory.png)

 Abstract Factory makes use of factory method pattern.
 You can think of abstract factory as an object with multiple factory methods.

+## Singleton
+Eager Singleton / Lazy Singleton / Enum Singleton java.lang.Runtime is a singleton
+In eager singleton implementation the singleton instance is created as soon the singleton class is referenced.